+Just like our feline friends can have allergies, humans can be allergic to cats, too.
 If you or someone in your family suffers from an allergy to cats, you know that symptoms can be extremely unpleasant.
-Allergic reactions to felines are common—one study estimates that 10-20% of the world population suffers from cat-related allergies.
-So, if you or someone you know falls into this category, is it possible to be around cats or even welcome a cat into your home?
-Does a hypoallergenic cat breed exist?
-Which cat breeds are best for allergy sufferers?
+Allergic reactions to felines are common.
+One study estimates that five to 20 percent of the world population suffers from cat-related allergies

 Table of contents